 Related Reading: What to Pack On Your Day Hike

-Carbon Fibre Vs Aluminum Hiking Poles: Which Is the Better Option?
+Carbon Fibre Vs Aluminium Hiking Poles: Which Is the Better Option?

 It depends on how you’ll be using your hiking/trekking poles.

-Carbon fiber hiking poles are usually lighter than aluminum.
+Carbon fibre hiking poles are usually lighter than aluminium.
 They’re also better at reducing the vibrations in the hand since they’re a stiff material.
 The downside is that they’re usually more expensive.
 They’re a good choice if you do hard hikes regularly or will be using them for trekking.

-Aluminum hiking poles are more affordable.
-They’re typically heavier than carbon fiber poles and can be prone to bending.
+Aluminium hiking poles are more affordable.
+They’re typically heavier than carbon fibre poles and can be prone to bending.
 They’re a good choice if you’re new to hiking or will be using them for day hikes.